sara-nl/sne-es-db/slides/sne_databases_h1.md

 - An exclusive lock may not be placed on shared locks

-- Wen an exclusive lock is placed no other lock may be placed
+- When an exclusive lock is placed no other lock may be placed

 ---